bolemo/aegis/README.md

 The install script will create a symbolic link of the bolemo directory in /opt and creates /opt/scripts if it does not exists.

 Once installed, you will likely want to launch the script.
-Use `/opt/bolemo/scripts/firewall-blocklist -v update` to update blocklists, generate netset, setup ipset and iptables.
+Use `/opt/bolemo/scripts/firewall-blocklist update -v` to update blocklists, generate netset, setup ipset and iptables.
 Use of `-v` is to see the progress.

 Anytime, you can use `/opt/bolemo/scripts/firewall-blocklist status` to check if everything is up and running or not.

 You will probably want to setup a cron job to update the blocklists once a day (use Entware's cron or Kamoj's addon for that).
 For example: `15 3 * * * /bin/sh /opt/bolemo/scripts/firewall-blocklist update` (without the `-v` option), will update the blocklist (and the firewall) everyday at 3:15 GMT in the morning.

 ## Upgrade
-Since version 3, you do not need to go through the whole installation process to install a new version.
+Since version 2, you do not need to go through the whole installation process to install a new version.
-The comand `/opt/bolemo/scripts/firewall-blocklist info` will show the installed version and the latest version available online.
+The comnand `/opt/bolemo/scripts/firewall-blocklist info` will show the installed version and the latest version available online.
 The `/opt/bolemo/scripts/firewall-blocklist upgrade` command will also show installed and latest version available and ask if you want to upgrade if the online version is different than the one installed.

 ## Usage